-$$(L){ij} = \begin{cases} -1/d_i, & \text{vertices } i \text{ and } j \text{ are neighbors} \\ 1, & i = j \\ 0, & \text{otherwise} \end{cases}$$ (2)
+$$(L){ij} = \begin{cases} -1/d_i, & \text{vertices } i \text{ and } j \text{ are neighbors,} \\ 1, & i = j, \\ 0, & \text{otherwise.} \end{cases}$$ (2)

 The d_i refers to the valence of vertex i.
-Choosing the uniform Laplacian over a geometric discretization (e.g., the cotan Laplacian [34]) results in a smooth mesh that also optimizes inner fairness: each vertex strives to lie in the centroid of its 1-ring neighbors and thus the edge lengths are strive to be locally equalized [30], [31].
+Choosing the uniform Laplacian over a geometric discretization (e.g., the cotan Laplacian [34]) results in a smooth mesh that also optimizes inner fairness: each vertex strives to lie in the centroid of its one-ring neighbors and thus the edge lengths strive to be locally equalized [30], [31].

-The minimization in Eq.
-(1) amounts to solving the sparse bi-Laplacian equation which can be done efficiently using modern linear solvers (for details, see [39]).
+The minimization in (1) amounts to solving the sparse bi-Laplacian equation which can be done efficiently using modern linear solvers (for details, see [39]).

-$$L^T L \mathbf{v} = 0$$ , subject to positional constraints $\mathbf{v}i = \mathbf{v}i^t$,
+$L^T L \mathbf{v} = 0$, subject to positional constraints $\mathbf{v}i = \mathbf{v}i^t$,

-Our practical experience with the system leads to the following guidelines for the feature correspondence specification process.
-First, landmark points with clear semantic correspondence are used (such as the legs and heads of human or animal models).
+Our practical experience with the system leads to the following guidelines for the feature correspondence specification process: First, landmark points with clear semantic correspondence are used (such as the legs and heads of human or animal models).
 These landmark points serve to coarsely approximate and align the target shape and pose.
 If the quality of this coarse approximation is already sufficient, the user may stop specifying further landmark points.
-Otherwise, we suggest placing more landmark points in locations with high-curvature and the largest distance between the template and target models.
+Otherwise, we suggest placing more landmark points in locations with high curvature and the largest distance between the template and target models.
 These point correspondences improve the approximation of the target shape and make the convergence of the surface fitting more efficient.
 The user can continuously add landmark points until a predefined error threshold has been reached.

 Generally, the user should specify points with similar semantic features as the corresponding landmark points using above two simple rules.
-However, in cases where the source and target shape have little in common (such as the Sphere and the Head model), no clear semantic feature correspondences exist.
+However, in cases where the source and target shapes have little in common (such as the Sphere and the Head model), no clear semantic feature correspondences exist.
 For these cases, we provide a WYSIWYG kneading system.
-The proposed interactive system helps users freely add, remove and modify correspondences while observing the result on the fly.
+The proposed interactive system helps users freely add, remove, and modify correspondences while observing the result on the fly.

-Fig. 2(b) shows an example of the coarse fitting by using the Male connectivity and several feature pairs to obtain a rough approximation of the Armadillo model.
-Fig. 3(c) shows the kneading process of the template mesh in this example.
-For a better impression we recommend the reader to examine the supplementary video of this work.
+Fig. 2b shows an example of the coarse fitting by using the Male connectivity and several feature pairs to obtain a rough approximation of the Armadillo model.
+Fig. 3c shows the kneading process of the template mesh in this example.
+For a better impression, we recommend the reader to examine the supplementary video, which can be found on the Computer Society Digital Library at http://doi.ieeecomputersociety.org/10.1109/TVCG.2010.124, of this work.